 When you see, your toddler is not showing interest in toys anymore, it’s time to declutter.

 You can use a toy rotation method to give your child a break from the toys he has been having for a while.
+Later, you can reintroduce them after a couple of months.

 Read more: how to declutter kids’ toys.